 27. Enable Akismet – Because Spam comments are super annoying!

 28. Security – There’s a number of good security plugins out there like Wordfence that can add an extra layer of protection to your site and prevent it from being hacked!
-Wordfence blogs malicious log in attempts from hackers, and even lets you change the default log-in URL to your blog.
+Wordfence blocks malicious log in attempts from hackers, and even lets you change the default log-in URL to your blog.
 See, most WordPress blogs login page ends in /wp-admin, a fact that hackers exploit.
 By changing the URL where you log in, hackers don’t know where to attempt to access your site.